Fun fact: Budapest was rated #18 by the Telegraph in Best Places to Live, and #1 in my heart.

 Budapest has a Castle District.
 That’s how hardcore this place is and I love every square inch of it.
 We began at Matthias Church.
 I feel like I’ve visited 10,000 churches since I got to Europe, and this one still managed to take my breath away.

 There was a lookout point nearby.
+It’s called Fisherman’s Bastion and shows you basically the best view of Budapest.
 I practically sprinted up the steps.

 We took a delightful, tree-lined stroll to Buda Castle, and folks, it really is as far from Prague Castle as one can get.
 I adore both, but… look at it.